Rin-ngl/Rin-ngl/README.md

 ### 🔥 fun facts:
 - I can only code `print("hello world!")`... and even that needed two StackOverflow tabs
-- I'm dead inside :3
+- My sleep schedule is nonexistent
-- Pronouns: she/her or he/him — just don’t call me *Good boy/girl*
+- Pronouns: she/her or he/him
 - I break stuff to learn... then forget how I fixed it

 ---

 ### 💬 hit me up if you're into:
 - AI ethics + weird philosophy questions
-- Tech rants at 2am with zero structure
+- Actually into AI and wanna learn more about it and about local AI (I just know a lot about LLMs not other AIs)
-- Memes with lore
+- Tech rants at 2am with structure
 - Hating on NVIDIA while buying more NVIDIA GPUs (it's a toxic relationship)

 **Discord:** rin_ngl